SamWise619/TCellLocomotion/README.md

 The simulation requires the following files, which are specified inside input.txt:

-positions.xyz — initial bead positions, bead types, tags, and viscosity types bonds.bnd — bond connectivity and bond types angles.ang — angle connectivity and angle types input.txt — simulation parameters and file paths
+positions.xyz — initial bead positions, bead types, tags, and force types bonds.bnd — bond connectivity and bond types angles.ang — angle connectivity and angle types

+input.txt — simulation parameters and file paths

 Example input files are included in the repository.